gonzalotr11/economic-security-mental-health-chile/docs/README.md

-# Documentation
+# docs

-This folder contains additional documentation for reproducing the analysis.
+This folder contains additional documentation for the replication repository.

+Project documentation may include variable notes, output inventories, reporting notes, or other materials that help interpret the analysis pipeline.